Skip to main content

 Cross-References

-This pattern ensures your authentication works consistently across Next.js server components, client components, and API routes.
-The cookie-based approach is recommended for full-stack Next.js applications.
+This Next.js adapter pattern ensures your authentication works consistently across Next.js server components, client components, API routes, and server actions with zero complexity for token management.